January 1, 2018 to May 31, 2018

 Every year poison control centers manage several thousand calls related to children ingesting hand sanitizer.
+In 2018, through May 31, poison centers received reports of 9,957 exposures to hand sanitizers by children 12 years and younger.

 Many hand sanitizers come in brightly colored bottles, can be laced with glitter, and smell like food or candy.
 This type of packaging makes them very tempting to young children.
 While a child who licks a tiny amount of hand sanitizer off of his or her hands is unlikely to become sick, a child ingesting any more than a taste of hand sanitizer could be at risk for alcohol poisoning.
 This is because the amount of alcohol in hand sanitizer ranges from 40% to 95%.
 Most hand sanitizer products contain over 60% ethyl alcohol, a stronger alcohol concentration than most hard liquors.
 By comparison, wine and beer contain about 10-15% and 5-10% alcohol, respectively.
 Alcohol poisoning can cause confusion, vomiting and drowsiness, and in severe cases, respiratory arrest and death.